city_hall

 A lock or https:// means you've safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-City of Belonging
+City Of Belonging

-The Mayor’s Office for Immigrant Advancement (MOIA) proclaims 2025 as the Year of Belonging, with the City of Belonging campaign launch.
 MOIA will integrate its goals to create a more inclusive Boston while addressing pressing challenges such as public sentiment and policy shifts on immigration, rallying support for immigrant communities, empowering resilience, and inspiring action with this campaign.

 What is a City of Belonging?